Society of Wood Engravers: Aims

 The SWE was founded primarily to promote wood engraving in the European manner – printing with oil-based inks in a press, rather than with water-based ink and manual pressure in the Japanese tradition.
-Secondly, its aim was to promote the work of artist-engravers as distinct from the nineteenth-century artisans, who engraved designs provided by artists but were not necessarily artists themselves.
-The artists Noel Rooke and Robert Gibbings, were the driving force behind the society.
+Secondly, its aim was to promote the work of artist-engravers as distinct from the nineteenth-century artisans who engraved designs provided by artists but were not necessarily artists themselves.
+The artists Noel Rooke and Robert Gibbings, were the driving force behind the Society.
 They determined to hold annual exhibitions of their work and to promote wood engraving through teaching.
-Current members remain committed to this ethos 100 years later.
+The Society remains committed to this ethos over 100 years later.

 Annual exhibition

 Wood engraving has multiple applications in fine-art prints, in book illustration and in commerce.
 It attracts passionate practitioners who continue to develop experimental themes.
-The Society reflects these in its annual exhibitions.
-The Annual Exhibition is the largest and most important event in the SWE’s calendar, showing relief prints of all kinds, though wood engravings predominate.
+The Society reflects these in its annual exhibition, which is the largest and most important event in the SWE’s calendar.
+The majority of works selected are wood engravings, however other forms of relief print such as linocut and woodcut may be submitted.
 Submission to this exhibition is open to members and non-members alike.
-All entries go before a selection committee which includes the current Chairperson and two other elected Members of the Society.
-Initially restricted to London, the show now tours the UK visiting established galleries and those in remote areas where wood engraving may not have been seen before.
+All entries go before a selection committee which includes the current Chair and two other elected members of the Society.
+Initially restricted to London, the show now tours galleries across the UK.

-Subscribers and members
+Members and subscribers

-Subscription to the Society is by payment of an annual fee.
-The Society welcomes enthusiasts, collectors, as well as artists.

-In order to become a member, the applicant must have exhibited wood engravings in the Annual Exhibition for three years, although these don’t need to run consecutively.
+In order to become a member the applicant must have exhibited wood engravings in the Annual Exhibition for three years, although these don’t need to run consecutively.
 Submission of a portfolio of work including preparatory work and sketch books will then be subject to scrutiny by the Member’s Selection Committee.
-All new members receive a copy of the Society’s constitution and may enter a third piece of work for the annual show in addition to the two allowed for non-members.
+Members of the Society may enter a third piece of work for the annual show in addition to the two allowed for non-members.
+A number of members are also members of the Royal Society of Painter-Printmakers.

-The Society also recognises non-engravers who work hard on its behalf by awarding them Honorary Membership.
+Anyone can become a subscriber of the Society by payment of an annual fee.

-An AGM is held, usually in the autumn, to which everyone is invited.
-Another social gathering held annually is the SWE Picnic which usually features an auction of prints and books.
+An annual general meeting is held, usually in the autumn, to which all are invited.
+Another social gathering held annually is the SWE Picnic.
 The Society has cordial relations with the Wood Engravers’ Network (WEN), an American group with similar aims.

 Publications

-The SWE publishes a monthly on-line Newsletter of up-coming events and a quarterly journal of record, information and discussion entitled ‘Multiples’.
+The SWE publishes a monthly online newsletter of upcoming events and a quarterly journal of record, information and discussion entitled ‘Multiples’.
 These are circulated to all subscribers and members.

 Special occasion publications range from Christmas cards and broadsheets to limited edition boxed sets of engravings.

-Teaching

-Imparting information and teaching wood engraving are strong components of the SWE's commitment.

 Funding

 The SWE receives no outside funding.
 A bequest from earlier member William Rawlinson has enabled grants to students and funding for special projects.
-More recently, Rachel Reckitt has bequeathed annual prizes.
+More recently, the Rachel Reckitt Prize has been one of the prizes awarded at the Annual Exhibition, which is funded by the Golsoncott Foundation.
+The Bewick Society, founded to celebrate the work of British wood engraver Thomas Bewick, also fund a prize.